DrDecipher/SuperfluidACE/.Superfluid/Features/FullBoatWebMode.md

 **Purpose:**
 Implement a new "full-boat" approval mode duplicating "full-auto" but allowing only whitelisted network access (e.g., github.com), with full surfacing in UI/CLI/config, enforcement, and robust test protocol.

+### Preliminary Research & Constraints
+- Full-auto runs under macOS Seatbelt or Linux Landlock (or equivalent) which disables all outbound network (DNS resolution, TCP/UDP sockets, ICMP).
+It is by design and not a bug.
+- WSL stub resolver can exhibit DNS/ICMP failures independent of sandbox policy; SSH handshakes have succeeded in auto-edit mode but not under full-auto network policies.
+- Rust `codex-rs` binary uses `CODEX_SANDBOX_NETWORK_DISABLED` env var and cannot be modified due to AGENTS.md directive.
+All whitelist logic must live in the CLI/TypeScript agent layer.
+- To allow selective network in full-boat, we will bypass the OS sandbox (SandboxType.NONE) for network calls and implement host/domain checks in the CLI before command execution.

 ## 0. Investigation: Network Behavior under Full-Auto
 To diagnose DNS/resolution issues observed in full-auto mode, we tested the following:
 -- SSH connectivity: `ssh -T git@github.com -oStrictHostKeyChecking=no` → succeeded previously, authenticated as `git` (exit status 1).